In this article

 Leverage MACD Line Crossovers

-Look for bullish crossovers (MACD line above the signal line) to identify buying opportunities and bearish crossovers (MACD line below the signal line) to spot potential selling points.
+Watch for bullish crossovers (MACD line crossing above its signal line) to help identify buying opportunities.
+Bearish crossovers (MACD line crossing below its signal line) can signal potential selling points.

 Monitor the Histogram for Momentum Shifts

-Pay attention to changes in the histogram’s size and shape, which can provide early signals of trend reversals or momentum shifts.
+Note changes in the histogram’s size and configuration.
+These can offer early indications of possible trend reversals or shifts in momentum.

 Add Other Indicators